cassgvp/WIN-Open-Neuroimaging-Community/README.md

 Thank you for visiting the WIN Open Neuroimaging Community project repository.

-This page is a hub to give you some information about the project.
+This page is a hub to give you some information about the Community and our Open Science Ambassadors.
 Jump straight to one of the sections below, or scroll down to find out more.

 * [What are we doing?
 (And why?)](#what-are-we-doing)
 * [Who are we?](#who-are-we)